 Experiments on polished membranes

-A first measurement campaign has been performed with an untreated surface of the silicon membrane and different sets of high precision balls.
-Grades and dimensions have been varied to study the influence on the behaviour, the resulting linear range and precision of the inclinometer.
+A first measurement campaign (involving the sensor versions S-B-100, S-B-10-1 and S-B-10-2 as detailed in Table 1) has been performed with an untreated surface of the silicon membrane and different sets of high precision balls.
+Grades and dimensions have been varied to study the influence on the behavior, the resulting linear range and precision of the inclinometer.
 In particular, two dimensions have been studied (2.38 mm and 3.17 mm diameter high precision steel balls) and 2 grades (grade 100 and grade 10).
 Concerning the grading, its influence can be described as follows: the lower the grading of the precision ball the smaller the surface roughness variations and sphericity errors and the higher the assumed predicted precision of the inclinometer.
 To be extensive the grade 100 corresponds to surface roughness variations of 0,25 µm and sphericity error of 2,5 µm and grade 10 corresponds to surface roughness variations of 0,025 µm and sphericity error of 0,25 µm.
 The prototype output data has been normalized by dividing the axis-sensitive voltage outputs of the photodiode (left minus right, top minus bottom) by its voltage sum.
 A linear fit has been performed on experimental data to obtain a slope calibration coefficient.
 The offset has been measured at 0° inclination and removed prior to plotting the data.
 The prototype output shows a ±1° linear range with good correlation to the reference inclinometer measurements.
 Imprecision is introduced through random surface roughness distribution and sphericity errors of the mobile mass.
 To estimate the precision of the sensor, repeatability tests have been performed.
 Repeatability tests have been done by placing the prototype in a no-tilt position and realizing repeated large angle tilts (>10°) and coming back to zero.

 The results of these first experiments are shown in Figure 5.
 We can clearly identify different conclusions: Firstly, the precision of the measurements directly depends on the grading of the precision ball.
 Secondly the size of the precision ball also affects the size of the linear range of our measurements.
 Best results for this first batch, of polished membranes with untreated,surfaces show standard deviations of respectively 0.033° and 0.063° in y and x direction for a grade 10 precision ball.
 Even better results could have been obtained by selecting even lower-graded balls but physical constraints (and taking account of costs) involved in machining these precision balls would not lead to much better results we believe.